-If the person submitting the CVSP does not have authority to certify these documents electronically, then the State must continue to upload the signed/certified form(s) through the "My Documents" area on the State's Dashboard
+If the person submitting the CVSP does not have authority to certify these documents electronically, then the State must continue to upload the signed/certified form(s) through the "My Documents" area on the State's Dashboard page.

-1 - State Certification
+Part 5 Section 1 - State Certification

 The State Certification will not be considered complete until the four questions and certification declaration are answered.
-If any of these items are not done, this part cannot be marked complete on the Dashboard.
 Selecting 'no' in the declaration may impact your State's eligibility for MCSAP funding.

 - 1. What is the name of the person certifying the declaration for your State?
-Captain Scott Carnegie - 2.
+Captain Dennis Stevenson - 2.
 What is this person's title?
-Director of DPS MCSD - 3.
+Director of Motor Carrier - 3.
 Who is your Governor's highway safety representative?
-Mr. Ray Slms - 4.
+Ray Sims - 4.
 What is this person's title?
-Executive Director, DPS Public Safety Planning
+Executive Director of Public Safety Planning